-- I Education and Educational Research (6 credits) - a.
-GSR 615 - b.
-EDSP 704, 746, 747, or 748 - II.
+- II.
 Mathematics Education Core (12 credits) - a.
-MAED 650 Curriculum and Instruction in Mathematics Education - b.
-MAED 654 Teaching Problem Solving in Mathematics Education - c.
+MAED 650 Curriculum and Instruction in Mathematics Education - MAED 654 Teaching Problem Solving in Mathematics Education - c.
 MAED 652 Differentiating Instruction in Secondary Mathematics Education or ELMA 652 Diagnosis and Remedial Teaching of Mathematics - d.
 MAED 660 Survey of Research in Mathematics Education - III Mathematics Education Content (12 credits) - a.
 MAED 611 Algebra for Secondary Teachers - b.
 MAED 612 Geometry for Secondary Teachers - c.
 MAED 613 Probability and Statistics for Secondary Teachers - d.
 MAED 614 Pre-Calculus and Discrete Mathematics for Secondary Teachers - e.
 MAED 655 History of Mathematics - IV Mathematics Education Electives (6 credits) - a.
 MAED 559 Computer Related Topics in Mathematics Education - b.
 MAED 616 Writing in Mathematics Education - c.
 MAED 681 Special Topics in Mathematics Education - d.
-MAED 698 Internship in Mathematics Education1 - e.
+MAED 698 Internship in Mathematics Education - e.
 MAED 795 Thesis in Mathematics Education - f.
 Any course from Category III

-NOTE: All courses are 3 credits
+\NOTE: All courses are 3 credits

-1 The internship may be used to do preliminary work related to a thesis.
+The internship may be used to do preliminary work related to a thesis.
 This is by permission only.